 Where any poor colour is present on the seed coat, it is recommended the kernel also be inspected.
+Poor Colour kernel can only be assessed if the seed coat is removed.

 Any level of discolouration on the kernel is classified as defective.